edward-prosser/corda-docs/content/en/docs/cdl/smart-contract-view/command-constraints.md

 {{< figure zoom="../resources/cdl-agreement-smart-contract-command-constraints.png" width="1000" title="Click to zoom image in new tab/window" >}}

-We can use Command constraints to indicate, amongst other thing:
+You can use Command constraints to indicate, amongst other things:

-- The changes allowed between an input primary state and a corresponding output primary state.
+* The changes allowed between an input primary state and a corresponding output primary state.

-- The require presence of a state from another smart contract, and the properties it must have.
+* The require presence of a state from another smart contract, and the properties it must have.

-- A required change in a state from another Smart contract, eg in our example the incrementing of a BillingState
+* A required change in a state from another Smart contract, eg in our example the incrementing of a BillingState.

-- That properties across different states must match, eg the reference in state A must match the reference in state B.
+* That properties across different states must match, eg the reference in state A must match the reference in state B.